lukwies/Bikerentals-in-Seoul/README.md

 ## Buisness Questions

     * What is the average bike rental amount ?
-    * What is the average bike rental amount depending on the weather (temperature, snowfall) ?
+    * Does the bike rental amount depend on weather situation (temperature, snowfall, ...) ?
+    * Does the bike rental amount depend on the season (Summer, Winter, ...) ?
     * Are there more bike rentals on holidays?